Dangers With Electric Scooter

 Outcomes and Dangers Associated With Electric Scooter Accidents

 The NCBI study underscored several dangerous outcomes of electric scooter accidents.
-The outcome of greatest concern in this report was that of severe-fatal injury.
+The outcome of the greatest concern in this report was that of severe-fatal injury.

 Severe injuries include those that appear at the scene of the accident as either debilitating (laming, crippling, or weakening) or requiring that the injured party be transferred to a higher level of care.